Meteor is a JavaScript framework for quickly prototyping and building scalable web, mobile and desktop applications with reactive features.

 Disadvantages of Meteor

-Can Risk Inefficiency
+Risk of Inefficiency

 Performance Bottleneck

 Real-time publications are an amazing feature that Meteor offers, built on top of MongoDB, but it’s also Meteor’s main performance bottleneck.
-Tracking real-time data results in a high performance cost, so it’s important to make sure that publications are used only when reactivity is strictly needed.
+Tracking real-time data results in a high performance cost, so it’s important to make sure that publications are used only when reactivity is strictly required.

 Tightly Coupled to MongoDB